crazy-max/ghaction-import-gpg/README.md

 ## About

-GitHub Action to easily import your GPG key to sign commits and tags.
+GitHub Action to easily import a GPG key.

 If you are interested, [check out](https://git.io/Je09Y) my other :octocat: GitHub Actions!